Hoxna/POC/README.md

 # About

-The project makes it possible to use the nerfstudio without CLI.
+The project makes it possible to use the nerfstudio by using web UI.
 It is intended for using on AWS cloud servers.

+In addition to this repository you need use also Streamlit with QStash, https://github.com/Mrhetsko/streamlit

 # Quickstart